kwojcicki/kwojcicki.github.io/_posts/2022-10-23-MANUAL-SELF-HOSTED-C#.md

 ## Controller Invocation

 We've got the right controller, right endpoint and all the necessary parameters.
-All that's left for us is to actually invoke the endpoint.
+All that's left for us to do is to actually invoke the endpoint.

 ```cs
 private static async Task<HttpResponseMessage> InvokeController(MethodInfo method, ControllerBase controller, List<object?> parameters)